luisgaboardi/Motion-Planning-Carla-Simulator/PID Controler Example/README.md

 ## Usage

-Both files must be placed in: carla-simulator/PythonAPI/examples.<br>
+All files must be placed in: carla-simulator/PythonAPI/examples.<br>

 **To run:**